peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

     public EFloat ToEFloat(EContext ctx)

-Converts this rational number to a binary floating-point number and rounds that result to the given precision.
+Converts this rational number to a binary floating-point number and rounds that result to the specified precision.

 **Parameters:**